NS and Tijd voor Lezen (Time to Read)

 The NS Publieksprijs is the prize for the best book, as chosen by the public.
 The winning book is named Book of the Year.
 Over the past few years, the NS Publieksprijs has grown to be the biggest public prize in the Netherlands.

-A committee of book sellers and librarians chooses 6 books from a list of the most popular books from the past year: these are the 6 nominees.
+A committee of booksellers and librarians chooses 6 books from a list of the most popular books from the past year: these are the 6 nominees.
 The NS Publieksprijs for the best Dutch book is awarded to the book that receives the most votes from the public, as long as the book is also on the list chosen by the jury of 250 readers.
-The author of the winning book receives a sculpture of Jeroen Henneman, a cash prize of € 7,500 and an NS jaarabonnement for 1st class.
+The author of the winning book receives a sculpture by Jeroen Henneman, a cash prize of € 7,500 and an NS Business Card for 1st class.

-Each year, around 90,000 people vote for the NS Publieksprijs.
-The announcement of the nominees and the winner is presented on the television programme 'De Wereld Draait Door'.
+In 2016, a record number of 118,312 people cast a vote for the NS Publieksprijs.
+The announcement of the nominees and the winner is traditionally presented on the television programme 'De Wereld Draait Door'.
+The winner of the 'Book of the Year 2016’ award is Pogingen iets van het leven te maken, by Herman Groen.

-The NS Publieksprijs 2016 runs from 26 October to 23 November.
+The NS Publieksprijs 2017 will run from 25 October to 22 November.

 Children's Book Week